waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **boulder_switch:** A floor switch that opens a `boulder_barrier` when a boulder is pushed onto it.

 ## B. Boulder Pushing
-- **Core Mechanic:** When pushing a boulder (Up, Down, Left, or Right), the boulder moves one tile, but the player's character remains in place.
-To push the boulder again, the player must manually walk to a tile adjacent to the boulder's new position.
+- **Core Mechanic:** When pushing a boulder, the boulder moves one tile.
+If pushing vertically (Up/Down), the player remains in place.
+If pushing horizontally (Left/Right), the player moves into the boulder's previous tile.
+To continue pushing, the player must reposition accordingly.
 - **Illegal Moves:** Boulders CANNOT be pushed onto 'steps' tiles.

 ## C. General Mechanics